 |Evaluation of an inter-agency collaboration to promote park visitation and physical activity among youth in Greenville County, South Carolina|

-Park Hop is a summer-long scavenger hunt developed in partnership between LiveWell Greenville (LWG) and the 7 local parks and recreation agencies throughout Greenville County, South Carolina.
-Each summer, Park Hop includes activity promoting clues at 19 parks and recreation venues throughout the county.
+is a summer-long scavenger hunt developed in partnership between LiveWell Greenville (LWG) and the 7 local parks and recreation agencies throughout Greenville County, South Carolina.
+Each summer, Park Hop includes activity-promoting clues at numerous (15-20) parks and recreation venues throughout the county.
 At the end of the summer, youth turn in their passports via a Park Hop paper passport or the Park Hop mobile scavenger hunt app in hopes to win activity-themed prizes from local organizations that support active living.
 Park Hop is an initiative that is geared toward one of LWG’s central goals of helping residents to discover fun ways to become more active by utilizing existing amenities in their community.
-The BEACH Lab has been working with LWG to evaluate Park Hop each year in order to help this program grow and encourage youth to discover new parks in our community, get outside, and, most importantly, be active!
+The BEACH Lab has partnered with LWG to evaluate Park Hop in order to help this program grow and improve and encourage youth to discover new parks in their community, get outside, and, most importantly, be active!

 The overall purpose of Park Hop is to: 1) increase park awareness and discovery, 2) increase park-based physical activity, and 3) create an annual tradition for all Greenville County residents to enjoy.

 LiveWell Greenville (LWG) is a network of organizations partnering to “make the healthy choice the easy choice” for all Greenville County, SC residents through healthy eating and active living policy, systems, and environmental changes.
 LWG supports initiatives in a number of community settings including recreation and play.